uo294319/MyNotes/UNIOVI/3S2_SysInfo/data/Test_Tech.md

 	1. Examine **input or output conditions**
 	2. Divide input conditions into disjoint equivalence classes
 		1. Enumerations.
 Add 1 class for other
 		2. Ranges.
-Classes for the midpoint, below and above.
+Classes for the limit values, below and above.
 		3. Logical values
 	3. Divide different behaviour classes into smaller ones (Hierarchy)
 3. Create **Test Cases** to cover the Equivalence Classes.